How To Do High Knees

 - Lift right knee as high as it will go and raise the opposite arm, then switch quickly so left knee is up before right foot lands.
 Continue pulling knees up quirky for as long as desired.

 [adthrive-in-post-video-player video-id=”qvmhUWCO” upload-date=”2019-02-22T22:18:06.000Z” name=”High Knees” description=”Start standing with feet hip-distance apart.
 Lift right knee as high as it will go and raise the opposite arm, then switch quickly so left knee is up before right foot lands.
 Continue pulling knees up quirky for as long as desired.”]

 The Benefits of High Knees

 There’s a reason you did high knees in your high school gym!
-High Knees is a great move to use as a warm up to a run or as part of a high intensity interval training routine—it just depends on how high you lift your knees and how fast you go!
+High Knee is a great move to use as a warm-up to a run or as part of a high-intensity interval training routine—it just depends on how high you lift your knees and how fast you go!
 Here are just a few benefits of this convenient total-body exercise:

 It’s A Cardio Boost